• Skip to primary navigation

 Is it necessary to boil the potatoes before roasting?

-Yes – parboiling the potatoes cooks them enough so the outside will become crisp, and the inside with cook through, and be lovely and soft.
+Yes – parboiling the potatoes cooks them enough so the outside will become crisp, and the inside will be lovely and soft.

 Which potatoes are best for roasting?